 The state of California enacted the Safe Drinking Water and Toxic Enforcement Act of 1986, better known as Prop 65, after the ballot initiative passed in November 1986.
 The proposition was intended by its authors to protect Californians and the state’s drinking water sources from chemicals known to cause cancer, birth defects or other reproductive harm, and to inform citizens about exposures to such chemicals.

 While a laudable goal, the scientific approach behind Prop 65 is fundamentally flawed for several reasons, one of which is its reliance on IARC research.
-According to California’s Office of Environmental Health Hazard Assessment (OEHHA), the governing body behind Prop 65, anything IARC classifies as “possibly carcinogenic,” “probably carcinogenic,” or “carcinogenic” is fair game for listing on Prop 65.
+According to California’s Office of Environmental Health Hazard Assessment (OEHHA), the state government agency that implements Prop 65, anything IARC classifies as “possibly carcinogenic,” “probably carcinogenic,” or “carcinogenic” is fair game for listing on Prop 65.

 Flawed Scientific Approach: Risks vs. Hazards and Why it Matters in Prop 65

 There is a wide gulf between the evaluation of risk, and the identification of a hazard.
-A hazard is anything that has the potential to cause harm, whereas a risk is the likelihood that the hazard will cause harm.
-When scientists and policymakers carelessly substitute one for the other, public confusion gets compounded.
+A hazard is anything that has the potential to cause harm, whereas a risk is the likelihood that the hazard will cause harm under certain conditions.
+When scientists and policymakers substitute one for the other, public confusion gets compounded.
 As Reuters has pointed out:

 “The public sometimes misunderstands what IARC means by its classifications.
 The agency says it assesses ‘hazard’ – the strength of evidence about whether a substance or activity can cause cancer in any way.
 It takes no account of typical levels of human exposure or consumption.
 So it is not measuring ‘risk’ or the likelihood of a person getting cancer from something.”